jblumenstock/migration_networks_replication/figures/README.md

-# Migration and the Value of Social Networks
+# Replication files for figures

 This folder lists all the codes for generating figures in the paper.
 The table below lists all the code, input data, output data, and note for each figure.